godotengine/godot-docs/getting_started/step_by_step/signals.rst

 .. image:: img/signals_15_scene_tree.png

-With the Timer node selected, go to the Inspector and check the **Autostart** property.
+With the Timer node selected, go to the Inspector and enable the **Autostart** property.

 .. image:: img/signals_18_timer_autostart.png